hweyoung/jenkins-gradle/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.example.4glCloud' is invalid and this project uses 'com.example.glCloud' instead.
+* The original package name 'com..cloudProject' is invalid and this project uses 'com.cloudProject' instead.

 # Getting Started